Artfunkel/BlenderSourceTools/README.md

 ## How to install

 1. Install Blender 2.8x.
-2. Download Blender Source Tools on the [Release page](https://github.com/Devostated/BlenderSourceTools/releases/).
+2. Download Blender Source Tools on the [Release page](https://github.com/Devostated/BlenderSourceTools/releases/). **Do NOT unzip it.**
-  Do NOT unzip it.

 In Blender:
 1. Select Edit > User Preferences
 2. Move to the Addons tab
-3. Click Install... at the top of the window
-  Find the downloaded zip file
+3. Click Install... at the top of the window and find the downloaded zip file
 4. Find and check the Source Tools box.